-It’s a great way to try out the experience without committing to too much at once.
+It’s a great way to try out the experience without doing too much at once.

-Not too big and not too flashy, it’s a great choice for anyone who wants to get inked but is afraid of the potential pain.
+Not too big and not too flashy, it’s a great choice for anyone who wants to get inked but is hesitant.

 - Simple Eye of Horus Tattoos